skandax86/sudo-me/90-day-transformation-plan.md

-# sudo-me
-A data-driven blueprint for the perfect daily routine

-**Create a complete 90-day transformation plan for me.
+dvva.v**Create a complete 90-day transformation plan for me.
 The plan must be detailed, precise, reliable, structured, and easy to understand.
 It should cover every aspect of becoming a 10/10 version of myself: looks, body, face, eyes, smile, grooming, posture, confidence, skills, finance, wealth, education, mental health, discipline, lifestyle, and career.
 This plan will be used as the base blueprint for a self-development system (app + website).